CanberraUAV/admin/in-progres/SES-presentation.rst

  * Sense and avoid of manned aircraft
  * More user-friendly ground station software
  * Better positioning accuracy for the UAV
- * Reducing and simplifying setup time
+ * Reducing and simplifying set up time
  * Increasing overall reliability of systems (especially the autopilot and fail-safe devices)

 > What's possible?

 One day, a future version of the technology we are making now will save a life in the ACT.
-It's not a matter of *if*, it's a matter of **when**.
+It's not a matter of *if*, it's a matter of *when*.

 There is much work to do before that can happen though.
 In 18 months we will be fielding at least one team in the next OBC SAR competition.
 Our main development goal is to demonstrate capability much closer real world SAR requirements.